 - 2. Describe the difference between the heat energy that reaches the Earth from the sun and the heat energy that gets absorbed by greenhouse gases. - 3.
 If other gases trap heat more effectively, why is CO2 such a concern? - 4.
 What are the main sources of anthropogenic CO2?
 What are the main sources of anthropogenic methane? - 5.
 The atmospheric CO2 concentration has gone from .03% to .04% in the last couple hundred years.
+This is a tiny percentage and a tiny change?
 Why should this be a concern? - 6.
 Briefly describe two of the positive feedback cycles that could be initiating the "Tipping Point".